HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 - Create user with username corresponding to your hosts hostnames e.g. hdp-training-2.bluemix.net
 ![Image](screenshots/hdp3/ranger-addhost.png)

-- 2. Read policy on /flow for each host identities
+- 2- Create Read policy on /flow for each host identities
   - Open Ranger > Nifi repo > Add new policy and create /flow policy as below
 ![Image](screenshots/hdp3/nifi-repo.png)
 ![Image](screenshots/hdp3/nifi-policies.png)
 ![Image](screenshots/hdp3/nifi-flow-policy.png)

-- 3. Read/write policy on /proxy for each host identities
+- 3- Create Read/write policy on /proxy for each host identities
-  - Similarly, create /proxy policy as below
+  - Similarly, create a new /proxy policy as below
 ![Image](screenshots/hdp3/nifi-proxy-policy.png)

-- 4. Read/write policy on /data/* for each host identities (needed to list/delete queue)
+- 4- Create Read/write policy on /data/* for each host identities (needed to list/delete queue)
-  - Similarly, create /data/* policy as below
+  - Similarly, create a new /data/* policy as below
 ![Image](screenshots/hdp3/nifi-data-policy.png)

-- 5. Read/write policy on /* for hadoopadmin identity (needed to make hadoopadmin a NiFi admin)
+- 5- Read/write policy on /* for hadoopadmin identity (needed to make hadoopadmin a NiFi admin)
-  - Edit the default NiFi policy (i.e. the first one) and add hadoopadmin
+  - Edit the existing default NiFi policy (i.e. the first one) and add hadoopadmin as below
 ![Image](screenshots/hdp3/nifi-admin-policy.png)

 - After creating the above, Open Nifi UI via Quicklink and confirm you are now able to login